 The first summit meeting of the Lake Chad Basin Commission since its inauguration in 1964 ended today (Friday July 7) in Fort Lamy, Chad.

-The first summit meeting of the Lake Chad Basin Commission since its inauguration in 1964 ended today (Friday July 7) in Fort Lamy, Chad.
+Background: The first summit meeting of the Lake Chad Basin Commission since its inauguration in 1964 ended today (Friday July 7) in Fort Lamy, Chad.
 The meeting--of the heads of state of Chad, Niger, Cameroun and Nigeria--ended with an agreement to create a development fund and two specialised agencies of the Commission, et up to exploit the basin's water resources.
 One of these agencies would be concerned with cattle foodstuff and the other with agricultural products, said a joint communique issued on thursday (July 6).

 Recently, the Commission's work has been hampered by a reduced flow of funds, reports Reuters news agency.
 This film shows the heads of sate arriving on the first day of the meeting, on Tuesday (July 4).